The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 reclaiming input tax on exempt or zero-rated purchases, eg train and air fares, books and magazines, insurance and stamps ― see the Overview ― zero-rating and Exemption ― overview ― items that are exempt from VAT guidance notes for more information

-input tax is reclaimed on overseas expenses (see the Overseas VAT refunds guidance note for the correct procedure)
+input tax is reclaimed on overseas expenses (see the Foreign VAT refunds - obtaining refunds from EU member states (from 1 January 2021) guidance note for the correct procedure)

 insurance premium tax is incorrectly recovered ― see the Other indirect taxes guidance note for more information